Fabayu/Fabayu/README.md

 <p align="left"> <a href="https://twitter.com/@ayush_jai28" target="blank"><img src="https://img.shields.io/twitter/follow/@ayush_jai28?logo=twitter&style=for-the-badge" alt="@ayush_jai28" /></a> </p>

-- 🔭 I’m currently working on *everything 🤣*
+- 🔭 I’m currently trying out  hands at everything to find what actually fascinates me .Yah! ...on an adventurous exploaration*

 - 🌱 I’m currently learning *React*

-- 👯 I’m looking to collaborate on *Ml and React projects*
+- 👯 I’m looking to collaborate on *with other content creators and developers out there ,🥅 2022 Goals: Dsa ,investments and Web3 and a project for old-age people.*

-- 💬 Ask me about *React*
+- 💬 Ask me about *React and Nextjs*

 - 📫 How to reach me *ayushjai1267@gmail.com or ayush.2024cs1134@kiet.edu*

-- ⚡ Fun fact *If not engineer then would have been a chef 😂*
+- ⚡ Fun fact *I love staring stars at 2 in the morning and love reading books and lot more 🤣*

 <h3 align="left">Connect with me:</h3>
 <p align="left">